The Next Passport

 In force

 No deadline.
 No fee.
 Art.
-116(2) applications remain free under the §38(2) StAG fee waiver and have no filing deadline.
+116(2)/§15 StAG applications are free under the §38(3) Nr.
+4 StAG fee waiver and carry no filing deadline.
+Processing currently takes approximately 6–18 months at the BVA.

 §5 StAG — filing window closes August 19, 2031